d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 This is an encryption algorithm called Xor-Sub-Wipe-Sub (XSWS).
  - Xor - the initial masking of data with a 256 bit mask
- - Wipe-subByte ( xor each byte with the previous byte L->R ). (use 0x55 as first previous byte)
+ - Wipe-subByte ( xor each byte with the previous byte L->R, then magic-ring swap byte ). (use 0x55 as the first previous byte)
- - Wipe-subByte ( xor each byte with the previous byte R->L ). (use 0xAA as the first previous byte)
+ - Wipe-subByte ( xor each byte with the previous byte R->L, then magic-ring swap byte ). (use 0xAA as the first previous byte)

 It is built on Salty Random Generator(SRG).
 SRG uses various hash algorithms to generate streams of random bits.
 It then consumes bits generated from the hashing function.
 This specifically uses K12.